Get our independent lab tests, expert reviews and honest advice.

 - Don’t BBQ in an enclosed balcony.
 Even spaces with louvres, cafe blinds or a significant amount of privacy screening pose a fire risk.

-We recommend BBQs with an overall score of 80% or above.
+We recommend barbecues with an overall score of 80% and above, and electric barbecues with an overall score of 70% and above.

 Only CHOICE members can access our detailed BBQ testing data.
 If you’re not yet a member, join CHOICE to get instant access to all of our expert, independent reviews.